Blog

 In this section, we will examine several alternatives to Baseline Protocol and will showcase how it compares to each of them.

 The first alternative that comes to mind is using a centralised system to store the records of the communication and synchronization between the companies involved.
 Such a centralized solution will render one of the parties “ruling” over the others and having unfair access to all the data.
 Although a neutral third party can be used, this service is very costly and gives yet another actor access to sensitive data.
+In contrast, the Baseline Protocol provides value by helping organizations reduce capital expense and other overheads, making it a more cost-effective and efficient solution.

 A second approach would be to develop a custom solution for each party of the exchange and connect them together.
 This solution will be costly to develop and will be difficult to scale when you need to accommodate new players.
 The new players will need to develop their own custom solution to join the network.